 Boston Book Festival 2020

 Here are four articles on the importance of turf grass in symbiosis with life of the rhizosphere below.
 Discover a place less understood than the ocean.
 When we manage intelligently in concert with nature, we can have green lawns, clean water, and cleaner sky.
+(We also save money by letting nature do what it does best – organize into nested systems.)

 Why Modifying Your Lawn Care Practices Will Do More to Abate Climate Change than Changing Your Car for a Hybrid

 In the efforts to slow the ravages wrought by Climate Change, the hare may have beaten the hybrid car while munching on grass.
 The real winners are non-fertilized green lawns and permaculture.
-The hare was just stimulating the plants to capture more carbon.
+The hare was just stimulating the grass to capture more carbon.

 The bad news is that carbon in the atmosphere has risen in hockey-stick fashion.
 The incontrovertible truth is that 400 parts per million is 0.04% of greenhouse gasses.
 Most of the greenhouse gas preventing heat energy from escaping the planet is water vapor (95%).